quantyverse/quanty_doc/README.md

 ## 📥 Download & Access

-The app is currently available for download and as a demo at:
+The app is currently available at:

 👉 **[quantyverse.ai](https://quantyverse.ai)**